-Grown as landscaping plants in mild winter climates, columnar cacti can reach impressive sizes not possible when they’re grown in containers.
+Grown as landscaping plants in mild winter climates, the columnar cacti can reach impressive sizes, not possible when they are grown in containers.
 When cacti outgrow their allotted space or are reaching toward pathways, they need trimming.
-This might seem like a formidable task, since stem diameters can be large and some cacti have sizable spines along their ridges.
+This might seem formidable since stem diameters can be large, and some cacti have sizable spines along their ridges.
 Try to tackle pruning jobs before the stems get too large.
 With the proper equipment and planning, you can remove the unwanted growth.

 Preparing to Prune

 1. Mix a container of 10 percent bleach solution by combining 1 part household bleach with 10 parts water.
 Select a container tall enough that you can immerse the cutting edges of your pruning tools in it.